Minnesota to resume road tests May 26; other services Tuesday

 The Minnesota Department of Public Safety (DPS) will resume road tests May 26 at select stations across the state and will give priority to thousands of people who had tests canceled due to the COVID-19 pandemic.

-DPS canceled more than 13,500 road tests since Gov. Tim Walz's stay at home order was issued March 28.
-To whittle down the backlog, DPS will not accept appointments from new license seekers.
+The DPS has canceled more than 13,500 road tests since Gov. Tim Walz’s stay-at-home order was issued March 28.
+To whittle down the backlog, the DPS will not accept appointments from new license seekers.
 The agency is e-mailing those who had a road test canceled with instructions on how to reschedule.
 Information also is posted at drive.mn.gov.

-Stations opening Tuesday in Arden Hills, Anoka, Eagan, Plymouth Rochester, Mankato, Marshall, Wilmar, Detroit Lakes, St. Cloud, Brainerd, Duluth, Grand Rapids and Bemidji will offer skills tests, knowledge tests and accept license applications.
-St. Paul will not offer skills tests, but will offer knowledge tests and take applications.
+Stations opening Tuesday in Arden Hills, Anoka, Eagan, Plymouth, Rochester, Mankato, Marshall, Willmar, Detroit Lakes, St. Cloud, Brainerd, Duluth, Grand Rapids and Bemidji will offer skills tests and knowledge tests and accept license applications.
+St. Paul will not offer skills tests but will offer knowledge tests and take applications.
 The station in Fairmont will open for road tests only on May 26.

-By opening only 16 regional exam stations, examiners can spend more time at one location and use time they would have spent traveling to another station to conduct more tests, Corrie said.
+By opening only 16 regional exam stations, examiners can use time they would have spent traveling to another station to conduct more tests, Corrie said.

-Examiners will wear face masks, face shields or safety glasses, and gloves while administering skills tests.
-Those taking road tests will be required to wear a mask, DVS said.
+Examiners will wear face masks, face shields or safety glasses and gloves while administering skills tests.
+Those taking road tests will be required to wear a mask, the DVS said.

 Those who need help with a driver’s license should visit a local deputy registrar office, Leonard said.